RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 	- How is the main scene hyped up?

 2. **Emotional Turmoil**: for example, the characters could be in denial about the event, then feel anxious when it is about to come.
-They could then feel relieved after hearing the false news of the event being cancelled, and then shocked when it actually happens.
+They could then feel relieved after hearing the false news of the event being canceled, and then shocked when it actually happens.
 Be cruel and creative.

 	- Describe a timeline of the emotional turmoil of the characters in regards to the big scene.